blank'/>

 Southern Hemisphere Astrophotography Magellanic Clouds Bolivia

-Two cloud-like patches of light are the neighbouring galaxies known as the Large Magellanic Cloud and the Small Magellanic Cloud.
-They are about 170,000 light years away and the Large Magellanic Cloud contains about 10,000 million stars.
-These are the closest galaxies to our own and are a stunning sight whether viewed with the naked eye, binoculars or a telescope.
-They are considered to be satellite galaxies linked by gravity to the Milky Way.
+The two cloud-like patches of light are the neighbouring galaxies known as the Large Magellanic Cloud and the Small Magellanic Cloud.
+They are among the closest galaxies to our own Milky Way and are a spectacular sight with the naked eye, binoculars, or a telescope.
+For an observer from the Northern Hemisphere, seeing them for the first time is one of the most memorable experiences in astronomy.

 Southern Hemisphere Astrophotography: Magellanic Cloud, Southern Cross, Alpha and Beta Centauri, Milky Way - Chile